Students

 Exemplary Course of Studies

-You can download an overview of the structure of the degree program here.
+You can download an overview of the structure of the degree programme here.
 Please make sure you have the version that applies to you.

-Here you can find the current timetables for the Master of Social Sciences.
-Timetables, course catalogs and module handbooks from previous semesters can be found in the Archiv.
+Timetables, course catalogs and module handbooks from previous semesters can be found in the archive.

 The current course catalog and module handbook are essential for understanding the timetables.
 The course catalog provides information about the courses offered in the respective semester.
 The module handbook provides information on the allocation of courses to the modules and to the module headings.